Skip to content

 Many homeowners choose to expand their homes with future comfort in mind.
 Whether you're planning for retirement, accommodating aging parents, or simply creating a more accessible layout, features like curbless entries, wider doorways, main-floor bedrooms, and reinforced framing for future grab bars can be incorporated during construction.
 While these features may require additional design consideration, they’re often far more cost-effective when built into a new addition rather than retrofitted later.

-Classic bathroom design with a tiled shower and vintage-inspired decor by Oxland Builders in New Hampshire
+Rustic-style bathroom with wood-paneled accents and a glass-enclosed shower, designed by Oxland Builders in New Hampshire

 Why Work with a Design-Build Firm